Evan A. Feigenbaum

 Cambridge, Massachusetts

-As a competitively selected postdoctoral fellow in international security and science and technology policy, completed my book, "China's Techno-Warriors: National Security and Strategic Competition from the Nuclear to the Information Age" (Stanford University Press, 2003), and wrote essays for leading journals, including International Security, The China.
+As a competitively selected postdoctoral fellow in international security and science and technology policy, completed my book, "China's Techno-Warriors: National Security and Strategic Competition from the Nuclear to the Information Age" (Stanford University Press, 2003), and wrote essays for leading journals, including International Security, The China Quarterly, and Survival, and op-eds for leading newspapers, including The New York Times.

 1998 - Aug 2000